 It might cost me a few dollars more.
 I might have to leave my house, get out of my car, and walk inside, but more times than not, I leave refreshed and grateful that I live in a small town that has a unique place to do business with.
 And friends, we need more of that.
 Our spirit needs more connection.
 Not just behind a screen.
 I know we are living under different circumstances for the time being, but this didn’t just start this year.
 It’s been going on for a very long time.

-I’m so grateful that we had options to start working with when in store sales started to decline over the last few years and then 2020 happening.
+I’m so grateful that we had online options to work with when in store sales started to decline over the last few years and then 2020 happened.
+But many businesses do not have that.
+Let’s also not forget the mass filtering that’s going on in regards to social media.
+I made a post on our 61K follower instagram page and got 48 likes the other day.
+It’s not making sense.
+But I can scroll and ads upon ads for target, amazon, walmart, etc. pop up.
 Being made to shut down early this spring for awhile was really rough.
 I thank God for our amazing online and local customers who have been spurring us on since March (and way before) because without them, I really don’t think I’d be gearing up for my 7th holiday shopping season.

 We’ve gotten spoiled to instant gratification and having everything at the tap of our phone screen while also using our keyboards for conversation rather than communicating in person.
 I’m not saying it’s wrong to shop online (praise be that we have one!) or save where you can because you have to.
 I’m also not trying to take up for any business who’s truly been in the wrong that you choose not to support either.
 I get all of those things.
 I’m also a consumer just like you.
 But, I am trying to offer up some perspective from this side of the counter.